christian-vigh/phpclasses-org/PdfToText/README.md

 - *PDFOPT\_NONE* : Default value.
 No special processing flags apply.

+### OwnerEncryptionKey ###

+A 32-byte string used in determining whether a valid owner password was specified.

 ### OwnerPassword ###

 Owner password to be specified if the PDF file is password-protected.